Transipedia/dekupl-lung-cancer-inter-cohort/README.md

 DE-kupl is a computational protocol that aims to capture all k-mer variation in an input set of RNA-seq libraries.
 To verify the replicability of DE-kupl, we developed this pipeline to compare the consistency of events between different cohorts.
 One lung cancer data is downloaded from the TCGA database (https://portal.gdc.cancer.gov/projects/TCGA-LUAD), which consists of 58 normal samples and 524 tumor samples.
 The other lung cancer data is downloaded from the SRA database (https://www.ncbi.nlm.nih.gov/sra?term=ERP001058), which consists of 77  paired normal and tumor samples.

+## Dependencies

+The Detector relies on the following python libraries and R packages:

+- **[numpy](https://www.numpy.org/)** NumPy is the fundamental package for scientific computing with Python.
+- **[pandas](https://www.pandas.org/)** Pandas is a python library that allows you to easily manipulate data to analyze.
+- **[limma](http://bioconductor.org/packages/release/bioc/html/limma.html)** Data analysis, linear models and differential expression for microarray data.
+- **[HTSanalyzeR](https://www.bioconductor.org/packages/release/bioc/html/HTSanalyzeR.html)** This package provides classes and methods for gene and contig set enrichment.
+The over-representation analysis is performed based on hypergeometric tests.

 - **Step 1: Run dekupl-run**.
 We first activate the conda environement where dekupl-run was installed, then we run the software.
 The description of parameters can be found from the repository of DEkupl (https://github.com/Transipedia/dekupl-run)
     ```
     conda install -n dekupl -c transipedia dekupl-run dekupl-annotation